-Anti glare or anti reflective is an additional lens coating designed to improve your clarity of vision.
-This coating increases the transmission of light through the lens whilst reducing the light reflecting off the front and rear lens-surfaces.
+Anti-glare or anti-reflective is an additional lens coating designed to improve your clarity of vision.
+This coating increases the amount of light passing through your lenses by decreasing the light reflecting off their front and rear surfaces.

 Sounds good right?